Floffah/esbuild-plugin-d.ts/README.md

 This plugin has experimental declaration bundling support, to enable it, set `experimentalBundling` to true in the plugin's options as follows:

+Note that this also requires you to set your entry points in ESBuild.

 ```js
 build({
     entryPoints: ["./test/index.ts"],